venicegeo/pzsvc-exec/README.md

 Either one of the `PzAddr` parameters is required.
 Specifying `PzAddrEnVar` overwrites the value of `PzAddr`.

 **APIKeyEnVar**: The name of the environment variable that will contain your Piazza API key.
 When using Piazza, an API key is necessary.
-For details see on obtaining the key and using Piazza, see the User's Guide for details https://pz-docs.geointservices.io/userguide/index.html.  **Required**
+For details see on obtaining the key and using Piazza, see the [Piazza User's Guide](https://pz-docs.stage.geointservices.io/userguide/index.html).  **Required**

 **SvcName**: A unique name of the service.
 The name specified is used to register your web service so it can be discovered.
 This name is also added as metadata for any loaded files.   **Required**